-Careers For Veterinary Hospital in Bensalem
+Careers at Veterinary Hospital in Bensalem

 World of Animals Inc. has an opportunity for an experienced Associate Veterinarian to join our growing company.
-Our multiple SE Pennsylvania locations include: company headquarters – a large, well established practice in beautiful Huntingdon Valley; a highly recommended hospital in the Rittenhouse Square section of Philadelphia within walking distance to stores restaurants and charming old city houses; a bustling hospital in the Mayfair section of NE Philadelphia with the opportunity to make a difference to pets and their owners; a newly established and growing location in Elkins Park and new in 2018- our 5th location in Bensalem, just waiting for the right doctor to join our current staff, help the hospital reach its full potential and provide services to our patients 7 days a week.
-Our World of Animals hospitals are renovated and equipped with digital radiography, Idexx In-house laboratories, and dental radiography.
+Our multiple SE Pennsylvania locations include: company headquarters – a large, well established practice in beautiful Huntingdon Valley; a well-reputed hospital in the Rittenhouse Square section of Philadelphia within walking distance to stores restaurants and charming old city houses; a bustling hospital in the Mayfair section of NE Philadelphia with the opportunity to make a difference to pets and their owners; a newly established and growing location in Elkins Park and new in 2018- our 5th location in Bensalem, just waiting for the right doctor to join our current staff, help the hospital reach its full potential, and provide services to our patients 7 days a week.
+Our World of Animals hospitals are renovated and equipped with digital radiography, Idexx in-house laboratories, and dental radiography.

 Skills and Qualifications

 • A doctor of Veterinary Medicine (DVM or VMD) degree from an accredited university.